Soft Tissue Injuries After a Car Accident in Illinois: Why They Matter

 If you suffered soft tissue injuries in a car accident caused by someone else’s negligence, Illinois law entitles you to full compensation for your medical treatment, lost wages, and pain and suffering.
 The key is proper documentation from the beginning.

-Common Soft Tissue Injuries from Car Accidents
+What Soft Tissue Injuries Do Car Accidents Cause?

 What makes soft tissue injuries challenging from a legal standpoint is that they often do not appear on standard X-rays.
 Bones look normal, so the insurance adjuster labels the injury as insignificant.
 MRI imaging, clinical examination findings, and detailed treatment records are what establish the real extent of the damage.
 The range of car accident injuries is broader than most people realize.